• Skip to primary navigation

 Nathaniel Rogers would live in the movie theater but for the poor internet reception.
 He blogs daily at the Film Experience.
 Follow him on Twitter @nathanielr.

-Filed Under: Film Tagged With: Clint Eastwood, Clint Eastwood, Film, music, Music, Nathaniel Rogers, Nathaniel Rogers
+Topics: Actor, Film/TV/Stream, Music, Space More Posts About: Clint Eastwood, Clint Eastwood, Film, Nathaniel Rogers, Nathaniel Rogers

 Primary Sidebar